jamesdeal89/ARmagazines/README.md

 ### Planning & Research:
 #### Example 1: IKEA Place
 ![IKEA Place example image](/assets/ikea.webp)
+Ikea Place is an app provided by the Swedish furniture company.
+It allows users who are browsing for furniture to place it inside of their home using their smartphone's camera.
+Allowing them to compare the size and aesthetic of the items.
+It also enourages users to create a more personal connection with the item being placed into their home via AR; making the app an effective sales technique.
+This relates to my project as it uses a projection in AR through a phone camera/webcam.
+It adjusts based on the movement of the camera.
+However my project does differ in some ways.
+Firstly, I would also have to adjust for when the camera is steady but the target (magazine) is moving.
+In IKEA Place, it's unlikely the target (floor or desk) would move instead of the camera.
+I also am using a different source.
+My AR is using a video feed whereas this uses a 3D model.

 #### Example 2: Snapchat filters
 ![Snapchat filter example image](/assets/snap.webp)